 Read our Statement of Support for Ukraine and see below to find CREA’s data, analyses, and policy recommendations on Russian fossil fuel exports.

 Fossil fuel exports are a key enabler of Russia’s military buildup and brutal aggression against Ukraine.
 The Russian Energy Export Tracker is a project developed by CREA to bring light to details of energy exports from Russia and how they changed after the invasion of Ukraine.
 We do that by tracking detailed ship movements and pipeline flows in as much detail as possible.

 Our aim is to inform politicians, policymakers, media and other stakeholders about the buyers and the sheer amount of money flowing to Russia selling its fossil fuels.
 By providing more transparency into the topic, we engage all stakeholders to push for actions that would block financial flows supplying the Russian war campaign as soon as possible.

-Analysis of Russia’s fossil fuel exports during the first two months of the invasion
+Financing Putin’s war: Fossil fuel exports from Russia in the first six months of the invasion of Ukraine

-Financing Putin’s war on Europe: Fossil fuel imports from Russia in the first two months of the invasion
+Financing Putin’s war: Fossil fuel imports from Russia in the first 100 days of the invasion

 CREA encourages all governments and corporate buyers of Russian fossil fuels to

 - end all purchases, in order to strengthen the effect of the sanctions and help end the war and the crimes against humanity committed by the Russian military.

 - end transshipments of Russian fossil fuels to third parties.